 Sowing advice for loose seeds

-Sowing advice when growing a Giant Sequoia or Coastal Redwood from seeds
+Sowing advice when growing a Giant Sequoia, Coastal Redwood or Metasequoia from seeds

-It is nice to grow your own Giant Sequoia or Coastal Redwood from a seed.
+It is nice to grow your own Giant Sequoia, Coastal Redwood or Metasequoia from a seed.
 If you buy our a sowing kit from us, next to the seeds you will find everything to grow your own tree, including the step-by-step instructions.
 If you buy or only have the seeds, you can follow the following steps.

-- Necessary: Leave the seeds in the bag and put the bag in the refrigerator (4-7 ° C) for 1 to 3 weeks.
+- Necessary: Leave the seeds in the bag and put the bag in the refrigerator (4-7 °C) for 2 to 3 weeks.